This post contains affiliate links. Visit our Disclosure page for details.

 Written by: Phebe Schwartz

-The island of Langkawi is a laid-back tropical paradise; Georgetown on the island of Penang is mural heaven as well as an architectural treasure and Melakka is the same.
+The island of Langkawi is a laid-back tropical paradise.
+In the island of Penang, Georgetown street art is Insta-worthy mural heaven and it’s also an architectural treasure, too.
+Melakka is the same.
 Kuala Lumpur is a thriving metropolis full of museums, shopping malls and open air markets, a philharmonic orchestra, and uber modern futuristic architecture.

 The national flower, the hibiscus, is seen everywhere, from the money to the lampposts.
 Monkeys can be found just outside the city, there are firefly colonies along the river, there are elephant sanctuaries and traditional orang asli (literally “original people”) villages where people live without electricity and grow or hunt their food.
 The whole country is beautiful and complex.